perryrob/arinc_424/README.md

 Do not use this as a primary source of navigation.
 It is for instructional and planning purposes only.
 Always verify with official sources.

-This python parser and database stuffer is designed to consume publicly available file from the [Government FAA Website](https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/cifp/download/)
+This python parser and database stuffer is designed to consume publicly available data files from the [Government FAA Website](https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/cifp/download/)

 ## Requirements